MISHKATAHSAN/Carrier-Choice-of-Alumni-of-Two-University-using-MySQL/README.md

 **Tasks**

-1. Create a new schema named alumni.
+1. Schema Creation: Create a new schema named alumni.

-2. Import all CSV files into MySQL.
+2. Data Import: Import all .csv files into MySQL.

-3. View the structure of the six tables.
+3. Table Structure: View the structure of the six tables.

-4. Display the first 1000 rows of each table using Python (submit the solution in a Jupyter Notebook).
+4. Data Display with Python: Display the first 1000 rows of tables using Python in a Jupyter notebook.

-5. Import all the records of tables into MS Excel (submit Excel file for this question).
+5. Excel Import: Import all records of tables into MS Excel.

-6. Perform data cleaning on each table to remove null values and store cleaned data in views.
+6. Data Cleaning - College_A_HS: Perform data cleaning on College_A_HS table and store cleaned data in view College_A_HS_V by removing null values.

-7. Create views for cleaned data: College_A_HS_V, College_A_SE_V, College_A_SJ_V, College_B_HS_V, College_B_SE_V, College_B_SJ_V.
+7. Data Cleaning - College_A_SE: Perform data cleaning on College_A_SE table and store cleaned data in view College_A_SE_V by removing null values.

+8. Data Cleaning - College_A_SJ: Perform data cleaning on College_A_SJ table and store cleaned data in view College_A_SJ_V by removing null values.

+9. Data Cleaning - College_B_HS: Perform data cleaning on College_B_HS table and store cleaned data in view College_B_HS_V by removing null values.

+10. Data Cleaning - College_B_SE: Perform data cleaning on College_B_SE table and store cleaned data in view College_B_SE_V by removing null values.

+11. Data Cleaning - College_B_SJ: Perform data cleaning on College_B_SJ table and store cleaned data in view College_B_SJ_V by removing null values.

-8. Create a procedure to convert the name, father's name, and mother's name into lowercase for all views.
+12. Procedure for String Conversion: Create a procedure to convert Name, FatherName, and MotherName records into lowercase for all views.

-9. Import the created views into MS Excel and create pivot charts for the location of alumni.
+13. Excel Pivot Chart: Import the created views into MS Excel and create a pivot chart for the location of alumni.

-10. Write a query to create a procedure get_name_collegeA to fetch names of all students from College A using a cursor.
+14. Procedure - Get Names for College A: Write a query to create a procedure using cursor to fetch names of all students from College A.

-11. Write a query to create a procedure get_name_collegeB to fetch names of all students from College B using a cursor.
+15. Procedure - Get Names for College B: Write a query to create a procedure using cursor to fetch names of all students from College B.

-12. Calculate the percentage of career choices for College A and College B alumni (Higher Studies, Self Employed, Service/Job).
+16. Percentage Calculation: Calculate the percentage of career choices (Higher Studies, Self Employed, Service/Job) for College A and College B alumni.

-# **How to Run the Project**
+**How to Run the Project**

-1. Set up a MySQL database server.

-2. Create a new schema named alumni.
+1. Database Setup: Create a MySQL database and schema named alumni.

-3. Import the provided CSV files into MySQL.
+2. Data Import: Import the provided .csv files into MySQL using MySQL Workbench or any other MySQL client.

-4. Execute the SQL commands provided for each task to perform the required analysis and data processing.
+3. SQL Execution: Execute the SQL commands provided for each task in MySQL Workbench or any MySQL client.

-5. Use Python to display the first 1000 rows of each table (optional).
+4. Python Data Display: Open the Jupyter notebook and execute the Python code to display data from the tables.

+5. Excel Import: Import the records from tables into MS Excel for further analysis and visualization.

+6. Data Cleaning: Execute the SQL commands for data cleaning and creating views.

+7. Procedure Creation: Execute the SQL queries to create procedures for fetching student names.

-6. Import the cleaned data into MS Excel and create pivot charts for visualization.
+8. Excel Pivot Chart: Import the created views into MS Excel and create pivot charts for analysis.

-7. Execute the procedures get_name_collegeA and get_name_collegeB to fetch names of students from each college.

-8. Calculate the percentage of career choices for each college.
+9. Percentage Calculation: Execute the SQL query to calculate the percentage of career choices for College A and College B alumni.

 **Conclusion**

-This project showcases the application of SQL for analyzing alumni career data and deriving valuable insights.
-By understanding the career trajectories of alumni from different universities, institutions can better tailor their programs and support services to meet the needs of current and future students.
+This project provides a comprehensive analysis of alumni career choices for two universities.
+By leveraging SQL for data manipulation and analysis, along with Python and Excel for data visualization, valuable insights can be gained into the career trajectories of alumni from different educational institutions.

 ________________________________________

-Feel free to customize the instructions and details as needed.
+Author: Mishkat Ahsan

+Contact: mdmishkatahsan02@gmail.com